ericvida/imba-instantdb-template/Readme.md

 ![screenshot](screenshot-02.jpg)

-6. Paste the Public App ID on line 1 on main.imba and your app is ready to go.
+6. Paste the Public App ID on line 1 on index.imba and your app is ready to go.

 ![screenshot](screenshot-03.jpg)